heitorrapcinski/english-study/readme.md

         - In both possibilities, you can include an object.
             - He asked us to come along.
             - He asked me a question.
+- VERBS FOLLOWED BY GERUND AND INFINITIVE WITH NO CHANGE IN MEANING
+    - Verbs that may be followed by gerund or infinitive without change in meaning
+        - Joan started to take English classes = Joan started taking English classes.
+        - Professor Peters began to talk at nine a.m. = Professor Peters began talking at nine a.m.
+        - My students hate to take tests. = My students hate taking tests.
+        - Hugo loves to chat online. = Hugo loves chatting online.
+        - Mario can’t stand waking up early. = Mario can’t stand to wake up early.
+        - Grant prefers to travel by car. = Grant prefers traveling by car.
+        - Lenny will continue to study languages. = Lenny will continue studying languages.
 ## GIVING ADVICE
 >Inter 2 pages: 222
 - Suggestions and recommendations